twilsonco/OpenPilotSiriShortcuts/README.md

 * Similar to *Go to favorites*, but you'll choose from a list of recent locations
 * This shortcut just calls *Navigate with OpenPilot* without providing a location, causing it to run in recent location mode
 * *Inspired by BitNotFound#5466 on Discord*

+## Go to next event

+* This shortcut fetches your next calendar event that has a location specified, and sets OpenPilot and phone navigation to its location